Sitecore-Hackathon/2022-Compostable-DXP/README.md

 ⟹ Extend the Sitecore Command Line Interface (CLI) plugin

 ## Description
-⟹The purpose of our module is fun!
-Our end goal was simply to get anything at all running as a CLI plugin.
+⟹ The primary purpose of our hackathon entry was to serve as proof-of-concept for creating a Sitecore CLI plugin.
+We decided to choose this Hackathon idea because documentation on this process does not exist today.
+We hope that our submission will serve to inspire future Sitecore developers to extend the Sitecore CLI in more creative ways.

 <!--
 ⟹ Write a clear description of your hackathon entry.